flet-dev/website/blog/2025-10-08-introducing-declarative-ui-in-flet.md

 * The `Counter()` component reads like a simple function.
 * `use_state(0)` gives it persistent state.
 * When `set_count()` is called, Flet re-runs the component and re-renders only what changed.

+That persistence is crucial: ordinary local variables are re-created on every render, so their values would disappear.
+Hook state survives re-renders, giving your functional components memory without resorting to globals or classes.

 To better understand what hooks are (in an OOP analogy), imagine the `Counter` is a class, not a function.
 In pseudo-code the example above becomes: